Grabbing the Forbidden Fruit: Restriction-Sensitive Choice: Restriction-Sensitive Choice

 \begin{definition} A choice function $c$ is a \textbf{\emph{restriction-sensitive choice}} (RSC) if there exist a partition $\mathcal{T}$ of the options into \emph{types} and two linear orders\footnote{A \emph{linear order} defined on a set $E$ is a complete, transitive and antisymmetric binary relation.} on $X$ --- a \emph{welfare preference} $\succsim_1$, and a \emph{reaction preference} $\succsim_2$ --- such that, for any menu\footnote{The notation $\max(B, \succsim)$ refers to the maximal element in $B$ according to the linear order $\succsim$, i.e., $\{x \mid x \succsim y, \forall y \in B\}$.
 Accordingly, $\min(B,\succsim)$ refers to the minimal elements.
 With a linear order, these sets are singletons; thus, we slightly abuse notations and interchangeably use these notations to refer to the set or the unique element in that set.} $A$,

 In this case, we say that $\langle \mathcal{T}, \succsim_1, \succsim_2 \rangle$ is an \emph{\textbf{RS-structure}} that \emph{rationalizes} $c$. \end{definition}

-\begin{theorem} A choice function $c$ satisfies \textbf{Exp}, \textbf{NRS}, and \textbf{IR} if and only if it is an RSC. \end{theorem} According to RSC, the DM categorizes the options into different \emph{types} which form a partition, and by (\ref{RSC_choice}) the choice results from a two-step maximization.\footnote{Section \ref{section_lit} discusses in detail the relationship between RSC and the existing literature on multiple-step maximization choice models.} The DM first retains the top available options from each type according to the \emph{welfare preference} $\succsim_1$, forming the set $d(A)$.
+\begin{theorem} A choice function $c$ satisfies \textbf{Exp}, \textbf{NRC}, and \textbf{IR} if and only if it is an RSC. \end{theorem} According to RSC, the DM categorizes the options into different \emph{types} which form a partition, and by (\ref{RSC_choice}) the choice results from a two-step maximization.\footnote{Section \ref{section_lit} discusses in detail the relationship between RSC and the existing literature on multiple-step maximization choice models.} The DM first retains the top available options from each type according to the \emph{welfare preference} $\succsim_1$, forming the set $d(A)$.
 Then, the options within $d(A)$ are evaluated through the \emph{reaction preference} $\succsim_2$.

-We defer to the next section the detailed interpretation of RSC in light of the main psychological theories explaining the FFE: reactance theory and commodity theory (Section \ref{section:psychology}).
-We now provide a procedural explanation.
-Types gather options that the DM deems similar (see Proposition \ref{proposition:types} for the connection with $X_\approx$).
-The welfare preference $\succsim_1$ represents the intrinsic satisfaction, or material welfare, of the agent, and this is the only criterion to choose among options of the same type.
-The reaction preference $\succsim_2$ captures the DM's propensity to react to restrictions.
+Our interpretation of RSC in light of the FFE is as follows.
+Types gather options that the DM deems comparable (see Proposition \ref{proposition:types} for the connection with $X_\approx$).
+When choosing among options from the same type, the DM only uses the welfare preference $\succsim_1$, which represents the DM's intrinsic satisfaction, or material welfare.
+When choosing among options from different types, the DM uses the reaction preference $\succsim_2$, which, in addition to welfare considerations, also includes the DM's propensity to react to restrictions.
+In the next section, we detail how this interpretation relates to the main psychological theories explaining the FFE: reactance theory and commodity theory (Section \ref{section:psychology}).